julianszere/dopplerlights/README.md

 # Simulation of the Relativistic Doppler Shift Effect on Images

-This project was inspired by the well-known joke that at 20% of the speed of light, all red traffic lights would appear green.
-In fact:
+This project is inspired by the well-known joke that at 20 % of the speed of light, all red traffic lights would appear green:

 <img width="1189" height="453" alt="image" src="https://github.com/user-attachments/assets/87bda606-689f-4724-9ab4-b4470c76b9a1" />